mohanrajcs03/DevTinder/README.md

   - What are dependencies
   - What is the use of "-g" while npm install is
   - Difference between caret and tilde (^ vs ~ )

+  - Order of the Routes matter a lot !
+  - Http methods
+  - Use [Postman]

 # -------------- Creating Server ---------------
   - Major.Minor.Patch (Version) [BackwardCompactable]